loginom/loginom-help-en-omegat/data/processors/scrutiny/correlation-analysis.md

 ## Wizard

-includes the list of flags that enable to select coefficients for correlation estimation:
+It includes the list of flags that enable to select coefficients for correlation estimation:

 * **Pearson correlation coefficient** enables to determine the strength and direction of the linear relationship between two processes that occur simultaneously.
 * **Kendall's Tau-b coefficient** is a rank correlation coefficient that is used to identify the quantitative relationship between variables if they can be ranked.
 It is recommended to use for categorical data.